leMaik/i18next-ko/README.md

 If you are using npm, you can get i18next-ko with `npm install i18next-ko`.
 It works like a charm with Browserify, just `require('i18next-ko')`.

+If you use bower, you can get i18next-ko with `bower install i18next-ko`.

 You can also use the [prebuilt standalone file][prebuilt] that works in every environment.